-Sanctions affecting the conduct of students are based on general principles of fair treatment.
+Sanctions are based on general principles of fair treatment.
 While attempting to be consistent in its disciplinary decisions, the University also seeks to be fair and sensitive to the facts and circumstances of each individual case.
 Disciplinary action may involve, but is not limited to, one or a combination of the sanctions listed below:

 - Warning: Oral or written notice to the student that the student is violating or has violated the Student Code of Conduct and that continuation or repetition of misconduct may result in a more severe sanction.

 - University Probation: A status which indicates that a student's relationship with the University is tenuous.
 Probation is for a designated period of time and includes the probability of more severe disciplinary sanctions if the student is found in violation of any University policy.
 Probation may also result in the loss of privileges, depending on the policies of various University departments and organizations.
 For example, a student becomes ineligible to hold some leadership positions when placed on probation.
 Also, if a student is placed on University probation, the student becomes ineligible for International Programs during the probation period.
 Ineligibility includes applying, remaining in the queue, or attending a program.